gsantner/markor/README.md

 ### Privacy<a name="privacy"></a>
-The app doesn't use the internet connection unless external resources are referenced in user created documents on purpose.
+The app doesn't use the internet connection unless external resources are referenced in self created documents (on purpose).
-Otherwise it's working completly offline.
-No personal data, like calendar or contacts information are requested or shared.
+The app is working completly offline, no internet connection required!
+No personal data will be requested or shared (i.e. calendar or contacts).
 Documents can be shared to other apps from inside the app by pressing the share button.
 Document will be stored locally in the device public documents folder or in a custom folder.